BSski/SERG/README.md

 **Changelog**

+12.05
+- some steps towards code compatibility with PEP8

+11.05
+- new HUD
+- the animals can only have 2 shades of red/green now:
+   - fair if they are hungry,
+   - dark if they are ready to breed

+08.05
+- implemented a better movement method

 07.05
 - color of the animal depends on its DNA sum now - the higher the darker
 - animals won't go to the last tile they were on now